Where to Start?

 Start with a blank card

 Your handmade card begins with a blank card to decorate.
 You can either buy blank cards that are pre-scored so they fold easily, or make your own from cardstock.
 Pre-scored blank cards typically measure 5”x6 1/2”, which is a perfect size for mailing.

 Patterned paper makes a great background on cards.
 You can either cover the card front entirely with paper or cut the paper slightly smaller than the card and glue it on the center.
 Papers patterned with small, all-over prints are easy to use—but don’t dismiss papers with larger designs.
-You can use papers made for card making, like the Cardmaker’s Creative Packs, or cut up a 12”x12” sheet of scrapbook paper...one sheet will cover 4 cards!
+You can use card making kits, like the Artful Card Kits, or cut up a 12”x12” sheet of scrapbook paper...one sheet will cover 4 cards!

 Accent with embellishments

 Your card might feature a single stamped message or image, a cluster of silk flowers, Dazzles™ outline stickers, a metal embellishment, paper embellishments—just about anything!
 Lay out your card embellishments, then experiment with the placement until you’re happy.
 If attaching elements with brads, you might secure the brad to the paper before attaching the paper to the card front in order to conceal the brad prongs.